Here at this Brown County alpaca farm, you can hand feed these big eyed beauties!

-Bill passed around cups of food so the boys (and my hubby) could feed these soft, adorable animals.
-I couldn’t–as picture-taker, I had to keep my hands free of snacks.
+Bill passed around cups of food so the boys (and my husband) could feed these soft, adorable animals.
+As picture-taker, I had to keep my hands free of snacks.

 I’m not sure who was more excited: our boys for having the chance to feed the alpaca or the alpaca for having a nice little snack time!

 Nashville, Indiana Alpaca FarmHere at Whispering Pines Alpaca Farm, the boys and girls are kept apart.
 Otherwise, as Bill says, there would be babies all over the place!
 They can still see each other.
 Apparently alpacas are so social that they can die from depression if kept away from the herd!

 They look so cute with those big eyes and foofy hair.
 However–they are also a bit skittish around strangers.
 They are totally fine with eating out of your hand but if you try to pet their backs or the top of their heads?
 Not so much.

 But that’s okay.
 As you can see, the alpaca couldn’t seem to resist the scent of Kid #2 and his little three year old head!
 They kept coming up and sniffing him and then kept a safe (preschooler’s) arm length away.
 Perhaps they aren’t so empty-headed after all.

 One curious gal was brave enough to nibble at my jacket!
 But I gave them all a bit of a startle when I popped my lens cap on with a slight click.
 They scattered!
 But not for long.
 After they figured out that there wasn’t any real danger, they came right back to see if we had any more treats!

 With such a cute face and gentle personality, how can you refuse?
 But there’s more to these llama cousins than that–their fur makes amazing products.